 It’s scary to think about your home being burglarized.
 Take steps to make your home look occupied when you’re not there – remember, burglars tend to avoid striking when someone’s home.
 And don’t forget to secure your home when you leave for work in the morning.
 The middle of the day is the most common time for a burglary to occur.
-By bolsterin your home’s defences, you can lower your chances of being burgled.
+By bolstering your home’s defenses, you can lower your chances of being burgled.

-Looking for home or renters insurance?
+Looking for home insurance or renters insurance?
 Great!
 We’d be happy to help you out with any of your insurance needs.
 We’ll get you a free quote for your home insurance, and we can help you create an insurance plan to protect your home and your family.
 You can fill out our quote form or give us a call today and we’ll be happy to help you with all your insurance needs.